rotki/rotki/docs/api.rst

       This endpoint can also be queried asynchronously by using ``"async_query": true``

    Doing a PUT on the PnL report debug endpoint with a path to the debug PnL json file will import the history events, settings and ignored action identifiers.
+   Doing a PATCH on the PnL report debug endpoint with the debug PnL json file will import the history events, settings and ignored action identifiers uploaded as multipart/form-data.

    **Example Request**: